How to Write a Management Essay: Tips and Framework

 Integrating Sources and Citations

 Every claim that asserts something about management theory, organizational behavior, or specific companies needs a citation.
-The most commonly used citation styles in management programs are APA 7th Edition (dominant in US programs), Harvard referencing (dominant in UK programs), and occasionally Chicago or Vancouver depending on the institution.
-In-text citations for APA follow the format (Author, Year, p.
+The most commonly used citation styles in management programs are APA 7th Edition (dominant in US programs) and Harvard referencing (dominant in UK programs).
+For APA: in-text citations follow the format (Author, Year, p.
 XX) for direct quotations and (Author, Year) for paraphrased information.
-For Harvard, the format is (Author Year, p.
-XX).
 Management journals you cite should appear in your reference list with full journal title, volume, issue, and page numbers.
-Citation of books, articles, and journals is a practical reference for formatting different source types correctly.
-Using a citation generator can speed up the referencing process, but always verify the output — automated citation tools make frequent errors with journal article formats.

 | Writing Element | What Examiners Reward | What to Avoid |